-Inclusive growth

-TO 8
+) 8

-Strengths High level of competences and scholarship of human capital Weaknesses Low rate of productivity, even on female rate Different level of unemployment rate in the Programme area
+Strengths High level of competences and scholarship of human capital.
+WeaknessesLow rate of productivity, even on female rate.Different level of unemployment rate in the Programme area.

-Opportunities Priority level assigned at EU level to Youth Employment (Youth Employment Initiative) active ageing and social inclusion policies Threats Growth of the unemployment rate, particularly for low skilled workers Progressive aging of the population

-TO 9 W 1

-Strengths Coherent dimension of migrations compared to demographic data Weaknesses Elderly heavily exposed to the risk of poverty
+T I

 Opportunities Threats

+Priority level assigned at EU level to Youth Employment (Youth Employment Initiative) active ageing and social inclusion policies.
+Growth of the unemployment rate, particularly for low skilled workers.
+Progressive aging of the population.

+T ) 9

+Strengths Weaknesses

+Coherent dimension of migrations compared to demographic data.
+Elderly heavily exposed to the risk of poverty.

+Opportunities Threats

-Cross-border improvement of modernization for the social and health systems Integration between urban and rural areas to reduce the isolation of some regions Negative trend of the indicator on population living in poverty risk or social exclusion Progressive reduction of levels of health care
+Cross-border improvement of modernization for the social and health systems.
+Integration between urban and rural areas to reduce the isolation of some regions.
+Negative trend of the indicator on population living in poverty risk or social exclusion.
+Progressive reduction of levels of health care.

 TO 10

+Strengths Weaknesses

-Strengths High level of attendance in the educational system Weaknesses Weak link between high level education and labour market and increasing number of NEET
+High level of attendance in the educational system.
+Weak link between high level education and labour market and increasing number of NEET.

 Opportunities Threats

-Opportunities provided by the better link to productive system and by cross-border labour mobility Better integration with life-long learning system Efficiency reduction in educational processes
+Opportunities provided by the better link to productive system and by cross-border labour mobility.
+Better integration with life-long learning system.
+Efficiency reduction in educational processes.

 TO 11

 Strengths Weaknesses

-High level of participation to ETC Programs for both the two sides of the area Need for better innovation and efficiency in the Public Administration, in particular trough the reduction of administrative burden on citizens and business sector and enhancement of cross-border projects in order to strength capacity building
+High level of participation to ETC Programs for both the two sides of the area.
+Need for better innovation and efficiency in the Public Administration, in particular through the reduction of administrative burden on citizens and business sector and enhancement of cross-border projects in order to strength capacity building.

 Opportunities Threats

 Conception and realization of common solutions and services in key areas like risk management and health.
-Increase in PA transparency and Open Data accessibility Increased multilevel governance in the cross-border Difficulties of cooperation to take action due to an incoherent legislation (at national and regional level) and lack of improvement in PA competences
+Increase in PA transparency and Open Data accessibility.
+Increased multilevel governance in the cross-border area.
+Difficulties of cooperation to take action due to an incoherent legislation (at national and regional level) and lack of improvement in PA competences.

-area